ho0ber/NK2Tray/NK2Tray_Display/Readme.md

 # NK2Tray_Display
 A simple addon for the Korg nanoKONTROL2 providing 8 tiny OLED displays to show the software that is controlled by the particular fader.
 The displays are controlled by a ESP8266 via an I2C multiplexer.

+## alternate Firmware
+alternative firmware in the Subfolder "NK2Tray_DisplayFWv2".
+See readme in this folder.

 #### The good
 * Easy to read even in daylight
 * OLED displays do not use energy when the don´t show anything, so standby is pretty low